-Following a reassessment, this table has been updated and is now valid.
-The slight decrease in threat level towards vessels linked to Operation Poseidon Archer reflects the ongoing uncertainty about the peace process in Gaza, the Houthi's' contrasted track record in upholding ceasefire agreements, as well as the restraint shown by all belligerents during the past weeks.
+The threat level towards vessels linked to Operation Poseidon Archer - shown in the table below - reflects the uncertainty about the peace process in Gaza, the Houthis track record in upholding ceasefire agreements, as well as restraint shown by all belligerents during the past weeks.

-Though there have been no attacks in the past two weeks by the Houthis, this is still not indicative of a continued commitment to stop the attacks.
-Finally, the cessation in strikes is still dependent on the progress of peace talks regarding Gaza.
+Though there have been no attacks in the past month by the Houthis, this is not indicative of a continued commitment to stop the attacks.
+The cessation in strikes is first and foremost dependent on the progress of the situation in Gaza.